 Also known as the ‘Land Between’, the New Territories stretches from the north of Kowloon up to the border of mainland China.
 With a mix of unspoiled rural areas, mountains, country parks, temples and monasteries, the New Territories offers visitors an escape from the energy of Hong Kong Island and Kowloon and a chance to experience traditional rural life in Hong Kong.

 Lantau Island is the largest of Hong Kong’s Outlying Islands and offers beautiful scenery along with famous historical sites and themed attractions.
 Take a scenic cable car ride to the culturally themed Ngong Ping Village.
 Visit the majestic Tian Tan Buddha that sits 34 metres high and draws pilgrims from all over Asia.
 Experience a world of magical adventures at Hong Kong Disneyland where you can meet your favourite characters and enjoy the funfilled shows and rides.
 Hong Kong International Airport is linked to Lantau Island, offering visitors easy access to Hong Kong Island and Kowloon.

 Getting Around Hong Kong

 Hong Kong Island and Kowloon are located approximately 30 minutes from Hong Kong International Airport.
-A oneway seat-in-coach airport transfer is from AU$40 per person.
-Seat-in-coach transfers are available for arrival transfers every 30 minutes between 0630 and 2330hrs and for departure transfers every 60 minutes between 0530 and 2100hrs.
-Passengers travelling to or from the airport outside these hours will require a private car transfer.
-A one-way private car transfer is from AU$120 per person (based on a minimum of 2 passengers).
+Seat-in-coach arrival transfers are available every 30 minutes between 0630hrs and 2330hrs and departure transfers every 60 minutes between 0530hrs and 2100hrs.
+Passengers travelling to or from the airport outside these hours may require a private car transfer.

 AIRPORT EXPRESS TRAIN